 I don’t know if I can count the number of conversations I’ve had with my girlfriends about the irony of being an Asian American woman.
-We could rant for HOURSSSSSS about how it is literally impossible to navigate the beauty standards and gender constructs of both cultures that we resonate with.
-In America, we value individualism and confidence comes from within.
-But in China (and other Asian countries), women idolize and strive to achieve a certain look that represents ‘true feminine beauty’.
+We could rant for hours on end about how it is literally impossible to navigate the beauty standards and gender constructs of both cultures that we resonate with.
+In America, we value individualism and body positivity while in most East Asian countries, women idolize and strive to achieve a certain look that represents ‘true feminine beauty’.
 Beauty is hard to achieve when the standards of both of the cultures I identify with are polar opposites of each other.
 As an ABC, and I'm sure this goes for other ABC women, it's a constant struggle to maintain a healthy relationship with our own bodies when we see one thing on Instagram and hear the other from our parents.